JingeW/CVD-Dermoscopic-Image-ICL-GPT4/README.md

 ## Result:

-**Accuracy of GPT-4V for classifying dermoscopic images under various CVD simulations.**
+- ### Accuracy of GPT-4V for classifying dermoscopic images under various CVD simulations.

 <img src='./Figs/Figure 1.jpg' width=900>

 *(A) Average classification accuracies of GPT-4V for non-simulated and CVD-simulated images (protanopia, deuteranopia, tritanopia).
 Error bars: standard deviations. \*: p < 0.05; \*\*: p < 0.01 (t-test; two-tail).
 N.S.: not significant.
 All experiments were in ten repeats.
 (B) Classification accuracy of GPT-4V following the application of the consensus strategy across the ten repeats for each image query.
 GPT-4o (version “gpt-4o-2024-05-13”) included for comparison.*

+- ### Comparative analysis of the association between red/pink color and “melanoma” prediction in non-simulated and tritanopia-simulated images.

 GPT-4V adapted its interpretation on color-based findings to different CVD-simulations.
 Specifically, it did not mention red or pink colors in protanope and deuteranope simulations but associated these colors with a melanoma prediction in non-simulated images.
 In tritanopia simulations—characterized by prevalent pinkish hues—GPT-4V no longer treated pink as a melanoma feature.

-**Comparative analysis of the association between red/pink color and “melanoma” prediction in non-simulated and tritanopia-simulated images.**

 <img src='./Figs/Figure 2.jpg' width=900>